 Port Wine Production and the Best Quintas in the Douro Valley

-Portugal’s Douro Valley features hundreds of miles of riverside hills dotted with centuries-old quintas (wine estates) that have now opened up to wine tourism.
+The Douro Valley, Portugal, features hundreds of miles of riverside hills dotted with centuries-old quintas (wine estates) that have now opened up to wine tourism.
 With additional insights from top Portuguese sommelier Miguel Reis, Culture Trip has handpicked the best places to stay, sip and soak up the view.

-Making fortified wine since 1756, the Douro Valley is not only one of the oldest demarcated wine regions in the world, it’s also among the most beautiful.
+Making fortified wine since 1756, the Douro Valley is not only one of the oldest demarcated wine regions in the world, it’s also among the most beautiful – and you can visit with Culture Trip on our specially curated nine-day Northern Portugal adventure.
 The famous grapes grow in abundance along terraced hills, which follow the curves of the Douro River as it winds east from Porto to the border with Spain.
-The region’s long tradition of wine making is evident in its many rural quintas (wineries).
+The long wine-making tradition of the region is evident in its many rural quintas (wineries).
 Miguel Reis, sommelier at the Four Seasons Fairways Hotel in Quinta do Lago, southern Portugal, grew up in the Douro Valley and has helped to round up some of the most glorious spots where you can enjoy a night’s stay or simply raise a glass as you admire the view.

 Plan to travel slowly by road, rail or river, and really savour the view: river cruises and railway trips are popular ways to see the beauty of the region, calling at picturesque small towns that serve as jumping-off points for visiting the wineries.